mmghannam/scipdex/README.md

 ```bash
 pip install -r requirements.txt
 ```
-for other ways of installing PySCIPOPt, please refer to the [PySCIPOpt documentation](https://pyscipopt.readthedocs.io/en/latest/install.html).
+For other ways of installing PySCIPOPt, please refer to the [PySCIPOpt documentation](https://pyscipopt.readthedocs.io/en/latest/install.html).

 ## Getting Started

 Now you're ready to start the exercises 🚀 The repository is divided into chapters, each containing multiple problems.
-In the chapter there is a README describing each of the problems, and in each of the problems there is a README describing the problem in detail and the exercises to be completed.
+In each chapter there is a README describing each of the problems, and in each of the problems there is a README describing the problem in detail and the exercises to be completed.
 Besides this README, the problem folder also has a `[problem].py` file to solve the exercises and a `test_[problem].py` file for testing your solution.
 More complex problems might need more files to structure the code better, but the corresponding README's explain the structure.
 Here is a brief description of each chapter:

-- modeling: An introduction to PySCIPOpt and its more elementary functionalities.
+- intro: An introduction to PySCIPOpt and its more elementary functionalities.
+- modeling:
 - event_handler: Unlocking the ability to interrupt the solving process when a predetermined event is caught, and executing user-code.
+- primal_heuristic
+- separator
+- branching_rule
+- branch_and_price

 We recommend starting by going to [intro](intro) and following the instructions in the [README.md](intro/README.md) file.